kylenessen/monarch_trailcam_classifier/tasks.md

 - make confirmed green border larger
 - Change default size so you don't have to resize the window every time.
 - Add ability to save user name and incorporate that into the classifications file
-- Default to next unclassified image when opening the app
-- Copy from previous image works on confirmed images.
-This is not supposed to happen.